swo/stats-book/docs/random_variables.md

 ## A random variable is a function

+A _random variable_ is a function, common written $X$, that maps from the sample space, the set of all possible outcomes of an experiment, to the real numbers:

+$$
+X : \Omega \to \mathbb{R}
+$$

-A _random variable_ is a function, common written $X$, that maps from the sample space, the set of all possible outcomes of an experiment, to the real numbers: $$X : \Omega \to \mathbb{R}$$ As mentioned above, I think of a random variable as a mathematical analog to scientific measurement: outcomes are the actual experimental outcomes, and a random variable maps that outcome to the number you would see on your measurement device.
+As mentioned above, I think of a random variable as a mathematical analog to scientific measurement: outcomes are the actual experimental outcomes, and a random variable maps that outcome to the number you would see on your measurement device.

 Before learning probability, I thought of "random variables" as random number generators: I might "draw" ten values from a "normally-distributed random variable".
-However, as discussed in Chapter [\[chapter:functions\]](#chapter:functions){reference-type="ref" reference="chapter:functions"}, a random number generator is not a function in the mathematical sense.
+However, as discussed in [Functions](functions.md), a random number generator is not a function in the mathematical sense.
 It is important to remember that, technically speaking, a random variable is a function.

 It is also important to remember that "random variable" does not mean "a numerical variable that takes on a random value".
 It would be very hard to prove any theorems about random variables if "random" meant that, every time you looked at the page, "$X$" meant something different!
 In common speech we might say that a random variable "takes on" some value, but I advise you to shy away from that during this book, because it encourages you to think about "random variables" not as functions but instead as random number generators.